ElectroMagneticInterference/VexVR-Compile/README.md

 * Syntax:

     ```python
+    Brain.Print("Message")
+    Brain.P("Message")
-    Brain.P("Message")    #prints in the brain console
+    #prints in the brain console
     ```
     or
     ```python
-    Brain.Color("Color")  #Sets print color in the brain console
+    Brain.Color("Color")
     Brain.C("Color")
+    #Sets print color in the brain console
     ```
     or
     ```python
+    Brain.Newline()
+    Brain.Nl()
-    Brain.Newline()       #makes a new line in the brain console,
+    #makes a new line in the brain console,
-    Brain.Nl()            #although its easier to just have the message end in "\n"
+    #although its easier to just have the message end in "\n"
     ```
     or
     ```python
     Brain.Clear()         #clears the Brain console.
     Brain.Cl()
+    #Clears the Brain Terminal
     ```

     * the Color **DOES NOT** have to follow the VexVR color convention, the program will correct the casing of the colors.